apache/nuttx/configs/stm32f4discovery/README.txt

 NOTE: This port was developed on the original board, order code STM32F4DISCOVERY.
-That board has been replaced with the new order code STM32F407G-DISC1.
-The new board differs in at least these ways:
+That board has been replaced with the new order code STM32F407VG-DISC1.
+The new version of the board differs in at least these
+ways:

   - The ST-LINK/V2 has been updated to ST-LINK/V2-A on STM32F407G-DISC1
     with a Virtual Com port and Mass storage.